18F/18f.gsa.gov/_posts/2016-05-02-from-spreadsheet-to-api-to-app-a-better-contract-forecast-tool.md

 we also found that GSA and external users had a variety of unique use cases; providing an API makes integrations with and extensions of the data possible.

-Additionally, we uploaded five additional agencies’ forecasting data into the tool to allow businesses to search one time to see a larger universe of results.
+We also uploaded five additional agencies’ forecasting data into the tool to allow businesses to search one time to see a larger universe of results.
 For vendors who prefer to use the spreadsheet, the tool allows users to download filtered spreadsheets containing their specific search results.